miltschek/TrackerPublic/README.md

   - File size in kB
   - Average and maximum heart rate (bpm)
   - Total steps and average steps per minute
-  - GNSS-based data: average speed, total ascent and total descent
+  - GNSS-based data: average speed
+  - Total ascent and descent have been removed as they introduced only confusion

 ![Settings View](Screenshots/device-2020-08-16-171256.png)
 - Configurable address and port for receiving files
   - Please note, private addresses (e.g. in your home network) will not work
+- NEW Toggle reporting to a slack channel
+  - Enter a slack authentication token (xoxb-...)
+  - Enter a slack channel name (with the leading #)
+  - Turn on reporting: a successful comminucation will be immerdiatelly confirmed
 - Toggle recording of: heart rate, steps, GNSS data, air pressure
 - Toggle display always-on